 John Luke, Christie patient

 When John Luke was diagnosed with prostate cancer back in 2015, it came as a shock.
-Having recently retired from a long career in social services, John had been planning a long retirement with his wife Annie.
+Having recently retired from a long career in social services, John and his wife Annie were looking forward to retirement.

 John knew he wanted to receive the best treatment for his cancer possible.
 That meant travelling from his Buxton home to The Christie in south Manchester for radiotherapy and hormone therapy.